Genius-gambit/cub3d/readme.md

 43. New function `draw_map();` called in `init_window();` in `draw.c` to draw currently contains `ceiling_floor();`  -> to draw ceiling and floor, and `init_cursor();` -> to redraw cursor
 44. New file `mini_map.c` contains 3 functions to draw minimap border and interior see TODO #14, functions named `draw_minimap(); mini_bottom_top(); mini_interior();`
 45. Minimap drawn in top left corner, Missing interior
+46. Downloaded some xpm images and added window control flags to MLX library

 `MAK:	4 July 2022`